 The ultimate outcome of an initial application for either SSDI or SSI benefits has varied over time.

-Award Rate Declining Steadily
+SSDI Win Rate is Declining Steadily

 Unfortunately, the trend is not in our favor as the award rate has seen a steady decline from 2010-2018 having gone from 37.6% of all applicants approved to 28.8% of all applicants approved.